ironmonk88/monks-little-details/README.md

 ![monks-little-details](/screenshots/PlaySound.webp)

 ### GM Move characters
-If you select characters, hold down the M Key and click on another map location, the tokens will instantly move there.
+If you select characters, hold down the M Key and clicking on another map location, or holding down the M key and dragging the tokens will instantly move them there.
 I found dragging them there has unfortunate side effects of showing spaces they shouldn't see while they're moving.
 Teleporting them there preserves the fog of war between the two spots.
 Handy for when you're using a map that has multiple levels on one image.
 You can teleport from one area to the other quickly.
+As ov v9, editing the key that you use for movement has been moved from Monk's Little Details setting to the Core, Configure Controls settigs.

 ### BloodSplats
 When an Monster is killed, show it as a blood splat rather than the icon.
 I find this eliminates a bit of clutter on the screen and makes it easier to see what's going on.
 Player characters still show with the skull.